epri-dev/IEEE-2030.5-Client/client.md

 The IEEE 2030.5 client API provides a means for developers to integrate IEEE 2030.5 functionality into their applications.
 At the base is a portable platform layer that includes support for files, TCP connections, UDP ports, timers, and events.
-The event polling mechanism provides a portable and unified way of processing operating system events that is both responsive (non-blocking) and balanced (includes round robin scheduling).
+The event polling mechanism provides a portable and unified（adj. 一致的，统一的；联合的，一体的） way of processing operating system events that is both responsive (non-blocking) and balanced (includes round robin scheduling).